Legacy SEMP

 The binary attachment contains the SEMP v1 reply for the command topic in the publish request.

-For API specifications and more details, refer to the Products.
+For API specifications and more details, see the PubSub+ Messaging API .NET reference.

 Receiving SEMP v1 Replies Over the Message Bus